SAP/cloud-active-defense/README.md

 The full architecture comprises extra containers which achieve the following goals:

 ## Fluent-bit
 Alerts raised by Envoy are sent to its console log.
 By configuring 'fluentd' as a logging driver, these alerts are sent to a **fluent-bit** container.
 Fluent-bit can be seen as a pipe which can collect and forward data.
-By default, fluent-bit will display the collected data to its own console log.
+By default, fluent-bit will display the collected data to its own console log and send it to the controlpanel API.
 Now, fluent-bit can be configured to forward these logs to your favorite monitoring tool, such as Splunk, Loki or Elasticsearch.
 Please refer to [fluentbit.io](https://docs.fluentbit.io/manual/pipeline/outputs) for details.

 ## Clone and Exhaust
 On top of alerting, cloud active defense can be configured to execute an automated response.
 One such response is to *divert* the adversary to, essentially, a honeypot.